Latest update: 19.05.2021

 - Research institutes.
 Pafer transfers anonymous data to research institutes in order to contribute to research in the field of gaming responsibility.

 For further information regarding the companies that independently processes your personal data , you will find more info here or by contacting Pafer.

 Pafer always strives to process your personal data as far as possible within the European Union (EU) and the European Economic Area (EEA).
 In cases where it is necessary to transfer personal data outside the EU/EEA, for example, for the sharing of personal data with a data processor who, either himself or through a subcontractor, is established or storing personal data in a country outside the EU/EEA, Pafer has taken the necessary and reasonable legal, technical and organisational measures to ensure that the level of protection is the same as in the EU/EEA.
-When transferring personal data to a country outside the EU/EEA, the level of protection is guaranteed either by decision of the EU Commission that the country in question ensures an adequate level of protection, or that the company is affiliated with Privacy Shield or the EU’s standard contractual clauses.
+When transferring personal data to a country outside the EU/EEA, the level of protection is guaranteed either by decision of the EU Commission that the country in question ensures an adequate level of protection, or that the company has entered into the EU’s standard contractual clauses.
 Other appropriate safeguards are approved code of conduct in the recipient country and the application of internal binding company regulations.
-In cases where Pafer transfers personal data to USA, amongst others, processing is supported either by EU standard contractual clauses or by the company’s connection to Privacy Shield.
+In the event Pafer transfers personal data outside the EU/EEA, the processing is primarily supported by the EU standard contractual clauses.

 You are entitled to access your personal data, that is, a record of what personal data Pafer is processing about you, provided that the data does not affect the rights and freedoms of others, or access to personal data is forbidden due to legal requirements, for example the Act on Preventing Money Laundering and Terrorist Financing.
 Please note that in cases where Pafer receives a request for access to data, Pafer may request further information from you requesting access to your personal data, to ensure effective handling of the request and disclosure of the data to the correct person.